GPs know better than most the importance of good mental wellbeing and the value of mental health first aid training. How does this apply to staff too?

 Book a place on our next training course

-Loch Wellbeing is part of the Loch Associates Group, which includes Loch Employment
+Loch Training & Wellbeing is part of the Loch Associates Group, which includes Loch Employment

-Law and HR Advise Me, and so we know first-hand how our clients can benefit from taking part in the training.
+Law and Loch HR, and so we know first-hand how our clients can benefit from taking part in the training.
 The next Mental Health First Aid course is a virtual one, which is taking place over 4 half-day sessions, starting on 17 May 2021.
 It’s specifically designed to help local GP practices take steps to look after and manage the mental health of their colleagues.

 Backed by MHFA England, the Mental Health First Aid course will train attendees to become a Mental Health First Aider and give them an in-depth understanding of mental health and the factors that can affect wellbeing.
 They’ll learn how to recognise the warning signs, develop the skills and confidence to reassure a person in distress and give them the knowledge on how to signpost to further support.